What is Amjevita and how is it used?

-Patients treated with AMJEVITA are at increased risk for developing serious infections involving various organ systems and sites that may lead to hospitalization or death [see BOXED WARNING].
+Patients treated with adalimumab products including AMJEVITA are at increased risk for developing serious infections involving various organ systems and sites that may lead to hospitalization or death [see BOX WARNING].
 Opportunistic infections due to bacterial, mycobacterial, invasive fungal, viral, parasitic, or other opportunistic pathogens including aspergillosis, blastomycosis, candidiasis, coccidioidomycosis, histoplasmosis, legionellosis, listeriosis, pneumocystosis and tuberculosis have been reported with TNF blockers.
 Patients have frequently presented with disseminated rather than localized disease.

 Treatment with AMJEVITA should not be initiated in patients with an active infection, including localized infections.
 Patients greater than 65 years of age, patients with co-morbid conditions and/or patients taking concomitant immunosuppressants (such as corticosteroids or methotrexate), may be at greater risk of infection.
 Consider the risks and benefits of treatment prior to initiating therapy in patients:

 - with a history of an opportunistic infection;